TV Tropes Needs Your Help

 - Tekken Tag Tournament, a game made during the transition from Tekken 3 to Tekken 4, boasted 39 characters (the highest in the series before the release of Tekken 6), many of whom were missing from the third game.
 Kazuya Mishima, the most heavily promoted character of the game, was highly popular with the fans despite his absence after 2; this status allowed the story to work around his presumed death and have Kaz make a triumphant return in Tekken 4.
 As more of a compilation of the last three games, TTT was non-canon (although there is the case of Unknown, thought to be a demon-possessed Jun Kazama note ) and noted for its fun factor (new moves were added to every character, you could mix and match several of your faves, and Tekken Bowl Mode was a blast).
-If you ask fans of the series if they'd like to see a Tekken Tag Tournament 2, you'd get a resounding yes.
+In a case of What Could Have Been, TTT was originally supposed to be a true sequel to Tekken 3, before being changed in development.

 - TTT2 presents a rare case of a non-canonical game that could possibly influence the next main entry in the series, with the several Sequel Hooks running rampant, ranging from Heihachi's regenerative serum to Jun and Unknown being one in the same to Leo's mother Emma being Steve's caretaker/maternal figure, as well as a supervisor for the Mishima Zaibatsu's Devil Gene program.